ryansloan/MonteCarloScheduler/README.md

 The file for future work doesn't require the third column, obviously.
 For more info, check out sample files testData_historical.csv and testData_future.csv.

 #Function Breakdown
+No promises this is up-to-date.
+Abandon all hope, ye who enter here.

 ##loadData(historicalFileName, futureFileName)
 	Loads historical and future data from a file.